Compaq: Compaq DeskPro 386

 The Compaq 386 computer marked the first CPU change to the PC platform that was not initiated by IBM.
-An IBM-made 386 machine reached the market almost a year later, but by that time Compaq was the 386 supplier of choice and IBM had lost some of its prestige.
+Compaq had concluded, according to PC, that it could do so because "IBM's DOS standard is now bigger than IBM"; IBM could not make changes to the PC architecture it had created to hurt Compaq, without also obsoleting millions of real IBM PCs.
+An IBM-made 386 machine reached the market almost a year later, but by that time Compaq was the leading 386 supplier with 28% market share, compared to IBM's 16%.

 For the first three months after announcement, the Deskpro 386 shipped with Windows/386.
 This was a version of Windows 2.1 adapted for the 80386 processor.
 Support for the virtual 8086 mode was added by Compaq engineers.
 (Windows, running on top of the MS-DOS operating system, would not become a popular "operating environment" until at least the release of Windows 3.0 in 1990.)

 Compaq SystemPro

 Compaq's technical leadership and the rivalry with IBM was emphasized when the SystemPro server was launched in late 1989 – this was a true server product with standard support for a second CPU and RAID, but also the first product to feature the EISA bus, designed in reaction to IBM's MCA (Micro Channel Architecture) which was incompatible with the original AT bus.

 Although Compaq had become successful by being 100 percent IBM-compatible, it decided to continue with the original AT bus—which it renamed ISA—instead of licensing IBM's MCA.
-Prior to developing EISA Compaq had invested significant resources into reverse engineering MCA, but its executives correctly calculated that the $80 billion already spent by corporations on IBM-compatible technology would make it difficult for even IBM to force manufacturers to adopt the new MCA design.
+Prior to funding the prototype for EISA, Compaq had invested significant resources into reverse engineering MCA, but its executives correctly calculated that the $80 billion already spent by corporations on IBM-compatible technology would make it difficult for even IBM to force manufacturers to adopt the new MCA design.
 Instead of cloning MCA, Compaq led an alliance with Hewlett Packard and seven other major manufacturers, known collectively as the "Gang of Nine", to develop EISA.
+Within a year, when it became apparent that MCA was dying, IBM also licensed the EISA standard.
+Thanks to Compaq's leadership, the concept of open-systems within the PC industry was preserved.